deekayen/eagleboards/_prepare/20-eagle-bor-expectations.md

 **Because of the importance of the Eagle Scout Award, the decision of the Board of Review must be unanimous.**

-If the candidate meets the requirements, he is asked to return and is informed that he will receive the Board's recommendation for the Eagle award.
+If the candidate meets the requirements, they are asked to return and is informed that they will receive the Board's recommendation for the Eagle award.
 Immediately after the Board of Review and after the application has been appropriately signed, the application is turned into the Council Service Center.
 A photocopy of the application should be attached to an Advancement Form and submitted to the Council Service Center as well.

 If the candidate is found unacceptable, they are asked to return and told the reasons for their failure to qualify.
-A discussion should be held with them as to how he may meet the requirements within a given period.
+A discussion should be held with them as to how they may meet the requirements within a given period.
 Should the applicant disagree with the decision, the appeal procedures should be explained to them.
 A follow-up letter must be sent to the Scout confirming the agreements reached on the action(s) necessary for the advancement.
-If  the Scout chooses to appeal, provide the name and address of the person he is to contact.
+If  the Scout chooses to appeal, provide the name and address of the person they are to contact.

 General Information Copied from Scoutingaround.com